OpenZeppelin/openzeppelin-foundry-upgrades/README.md

 @openzeppelin/contracts-upgradeable/=lib/openzeppelin-contracts-upgradeable/contracts/
 ```

+> **Note**
+> The above remappings mean that both `@openzeppelin/contracts/` and `@openzeppelin/contracts-upgradeable/` are coming from the `openzeppelin-contracts-upgradeable` submodule and its subdirectories (which includes its own transitive copy of `openzeppelin-contracts` of the same release version number).
+Particularly, any copies of `openzeppelin-contracts` that you install separately are NOT used.

 ## Version Limitations

 This library only supports proxy contracts and upgrade interfaces from OpenZeppelin Contracts 5.0 or higher.